 The adoption of virtual reality tech is projected to grow in important industries.
 Here’s a look at several Canadian virtual reality stocks.

-Virtual reality technology, or VR, may be but a whisper in Canada right now, but some say the volume is set to get turned up for virtual reality stocks in a matter of just a few years.
+Virtual reality (VR) technology may be but a whisper in Canada right now, but some say the volume is set to get turned up for VR stocks in a matter of just a few years.

-While adoption for virtual reality has been fairly slow so far, many industry watchers see this exciting technology as the next evolution of entertainment.
+While adoption of VR has been fairly slow so far, many industry watchers see this exciting technology as the next evolution of entertainment.
+Advancements in VR have so far largely come from the video game industry, although the technology is also making a splash in markets such as medicine, business, architecture and manufacturing.

 “We think (virtual and augmented reality) has the potential to transform how we interact with almost every industry today, and we think it will be equally transformative both from a consumer and an enterprise perspective,” said Heather Bellini of Goldman Sachs Research in a report.

-In a much more cautious estimate, Markets and Markets predicts that the global VR market should reach US$20.9 billion by 2025, growing at a compound annual growth rate of 27.9 percent.
+In a more bullish estimate, Fortune Business Insights predicts that the global VR market may grow at a compound annual growth rate of 44.8 percent to reach US$84.09 billion by 2028.

-Spectra7 Microsystems is a VR stock that makes VR hardware such as head-mounted displays.
+Spectra7 Microsystems makes VR hardware such as head-mounted displays, as well as chips and ultra-thin screen technology.
 Its VR-9 DreamWeVR design is an industry first and has an integrated cable, connector and embedded chip product line.
-Spectra7’s chips allow VR and AR devices to drive 4K UHD and 5K resolutions.
+Spectra7’s chips allow VR and augmented reality devices to drive 4K UHD and 5K resolutions.

-Founded in 2012 by Declan Farrelly, Spectra7’s products integrate unique data and information conduits.
-These solutions create lightweight and thinner products that can be used by a VR headset, for example.
-Additionally, the company says that its virtual reality technology can remove as much as 90 percent of the metallic bulk that is used by VR applications to detect signals.
+Spectra7’s products integrate unique data and information conduits.
+These solutions create lightweight and thinner products that can be used by VR headsets, for example.
+Additionally, the company says that its VR technology can remove as much as 90 percent of the metallic bulk that is used by VR applications to detect signals.

 Urbanimmersive is a software-as-a-service company that provides solutions for visual content providers in the residential and commercial real estate, construction and local business markets.

-The company’s platform allows for visual content creation through a website builder tool, along with AI-backed image indexing, file transfer systems and interactive visual technologies.
+The company’s platform allows for visual content creation through a website-building tool, along with artificial intelligence-backed image indexing, file transfer systems and interactive visual technologies.
 The core of this technology is a 3D emulator powered by a post-production visual content recognition algorithm for the cost-effective creation of immersive digital environments.

-In February 2020, the company launched 3D Pocket Websites, a new generation of websites powered by its propriety 3D emulation technology in which backgrounds are replaced with high-quality 3D immersive experience.
+Urbanimmersive’s 3D Pocket Websites are a new generation of websites powered by the company's propriety 3D emulation technology in which backgrounds are replaced with high-quality 3D immersive experience.
 When applied in the real estate industry, the technology allows home buyers to visit properties in a more immersive way.

 This is an updated version of an article originally published by the Investing News Network in 2017.